RowbotNZ/SlugApp/README.md

 I was curious about ways to leverage SwiftUI's `task` modifier to couple these async operations to the lifecycle of a view. `TaskScheduler` is what I ended up with; it uses a `TaskGroup` and an `AsyncStream` to inject concurrent async operations into the `Task` context provided by the SwiftUI `task` modifier`.
 In this way, any async operations that we inject will be cancelled when the parent `task` is cancelled.

+This works really well for tasks that we want to couple to a particular view being onscreen, but it doesn't work for tasks that we want to